Plant

 Can you plant shriveled potato seed potatoes

 Its No!
-Although they appear similar at first glance, these two products differ drastically in appearance – seed potatoes don’t resemble anything close to a seed while regular potatoes still look exactly the same!
+Although they appear similar at first glance, these two products differ drastically in appearance.
+Seed potatoes don’t resemble anything close to a seed while regular potatoes still look exactly the same!

 True potato seeds come from the fruit of a potato plant.
 As you cultivate potatoes, you may notice them producing flowers which then develop into small tomato-shaped fruits that are not meant to be consumed and may even be toxic if consumed.